rahul-kothari/twitter_real_time_clustering/Final Proj Docs.md

 * talk about your pipeline, snippets of scripts, graphically represent clusters,..
 * UML dg like seqeunce, activity dg shows collection of tweets...
 * testing related bs

+* doing corona -> I would get utf8 decoding errors coz chinese/arabic/hindi characters would pass through.
+Had to mannually delete them by identifyig where they came.

 **NOTES = CONFIG.PY ka topic was not giving anything interesting.** SO I started with seearch params like:
 "brexit and economy